Portrait of Professor Gregory Dudek

 McGill's Mobile Robotics Lab designs novel field and marine robots, creates learning-based controllers, and studies how robots interpret and explore their environments.

-Explore ongoing projects, student work, and publications: cim.mcgill.ca/~mrl
+Explore ongoing projects, student work, and publications at cim.mcgill.ca/~mrl.

 Contact